matloff/TidyverseSkeptic/README.md

 ### The English issue

-Again, the point most emphasized by Tidyverse advocates is that the Tidyverse is more teachable because of its "English-like" syntax, while they dismiss **data.table**'s syntax as opaque.
+Again, the point most emphasized by Tidyverse advocates is that the Tidyverse is more teachable because of its "English-like" syntax.

 Below is a comparison (adapted from [here](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/)):